atlassian-labs/compass-examples/snippets/graphql/create-template/README.md

 Replace the following variables in the variables section below, and execute the query.

-`cloud-id` - the cloudId for your site and component information.
+`cloud-id` - The cloudId for your site and component information.

-`template-name` - the name of the template
+`template-name` - The name of the template

-`repository-url` - the repository that hosts the template code which will be forked for components created from this template (currently only Github is supported)
+`repository-url` - The repository that hosts the template code which will be forked for components created from this template (currently only Github is supported).
+Required for template creation.

 Ensure that the typeId is "TEMPLATE".
 You may also specify any other `componentDetails` that you may want for the template such as owner team or description.